-Not long after we landed last year, we decided to visit Lone Pine Koala Sanctuary as we’d read some great reviews on Trip Advisor and we wanted the kids to have some fun in between all the moving admin that had been keeping us busy.
+Not long after we landed last year, we decided to visit Lone Pine Koala Sanctuary for a day out as we’d read some great reviews on Trip Advisor and we wanted the kids to have some fun in between all the moving admin that had been keeping us busy.
 We were on a budget as Matt didn’t have a job and I hadn’t started up my freelance writing business back up yet, but days out here are reasonably priced compared with what it used to cost us in the UK (where a day out often came to £100+ just for the entry).
 An online family ticket for two adults and three children to Lone Pine costs $76.50 (about £34), or for $148 (about £67) you can buy a family annual pass.
+(Prices were correct in 2014 – check out latest ticket prices here).
 Given our budget, we decided to buy the annual pass as it meant we could go back for ‘free’ visits as often as we liked.
 It actually paid for itself on our first visit as the pass also gives you 20% off in the café and gift shop, which makes it a pretty incredible investment.

-Lone Pine is a really sweet attraction.
-It’s small and friendly and is easy to get around in one full day, but it’s also the sort of attraction your kids will want to visit again and again.
+Lone Pine Koala Sanctuary is a really sweet attraction if you’re looking for days out in Brisbane.
+It’s compact and friendly and is easy to get around in one full day, but it’s also the sort of attraction your kids will want to visit again and again.
 We’ve been at least five times now and the kids would happily visit every weekend without getting bored.
 You can hand feed and pat the kangaroos, hang out with the emus and there are plenty of cute, cuddly koalas to look at.
 (The best place to see the koalas is while sitting outside the café eating your lunch as they’re climbing the trees right next to you.
 If you’re lucky – like we were on our last trip – you might see a lively one jump across from tree to tree!)

 You can get your photo taken with different animals through the day, so if you want to do this check out the timings when you arrive.
 Lincoln adores the photo we got of him holding a snake.